 Conclusion – Stopping Bengal Cat Spraying

 If your Bengal cat is feeling safe and secure, then there is nothing which you should worry about.
-Bengal cats normally don’t spray.
+Bengal cats normally don’t spray if they feel secure in their territory.

 Only about 8% of Bengal cats spray and that only because they feel the need to mark their territory and tell other cats about their presence in a particular place.
 Once your Bengal cat is secured, there is nothing for you to be bothered about.